jonholdship/dimensions/README.md

-# dimensions
+# Dimensions
+Puzzle Platformer in which the player can rotate the 2D world to open new paths.

-Dimensions game in progress
+# Dimensions game in progress

 There's now a Character class with basic movement controls for enemies and player.